jiangsheng/jiangsheng.github.io/docs/blogs/2006/04/prb-icustomdocsetuihandler-causes-changes-in-save-as-dialog.rst

 .. meta::
    :description: For the description of this problem, see http://support.microsoft.com/kb/330441.
+A workaround is delegating DHTML commands to the origional webbrowser object th

 PRB: ::SetUIHandler Causes Changes in Save As Dialog
 ==============================================================